 Putting It All Together In Real Time

 While these technologies are all powerful in and of themselves, integrating multiple technologies in real-time can provide even greater benefits.
-For example, being able to instantly clarify complex operational environments by layering accurate geo-tagging data on top of real-time aerial video footage is invaluable.
+For example, being able to instantly clarify complex operational environments by layering accurate geo-registration data on top of real-time aerial video footage is invaluable.
 This kind of speed and accuracy of data, not to mention accessibility, saves lives.

 In a recent webinar hosted at Google Australia, Scott Colefax, NSW National Parks and Wildlife Service and EdgyBees CEO, Adam Kaplan reviewed some of the benefits of this solution.
 According to Colefax, “the real hook for me with EdgyBees was its capability for me to put the drone up to 400 feet, touch the screen where I see something that interests me and turn that into a 2-dimensional ponti that I can lay down onto a map.”
 Colefax pointed out that he could, in fact, do this himself, but it would take him 5-10 minutes.
 “EdgyBees enables us to do this in real time, synchronizing up into the cloud and into a platform that our Incident Management Team can see.”